Published May 14, 2020

-Scammers are targeting UB employees by sending email claiming to be real UB supervisors or high-level employees, and asking them to make purchases or complete other tasks on their behalf.
+Scammers are targeting people at UB by sending email claiming to be someone associated with UB--commonly an instructor, advisor or work supervisor--and asking them to make purchases or complete other tasks on their behalf.

-While this tactic is being used to target other institutions around the country, the names of real UB employees are being used fraudulently in the "From:" field to make the scam more convincing to recipients at UB.
+While this tactic is being used to target other institutions around the country, the names of real people from UB are being used fraudulently in the "From:" field to make the scam more convincing to recipients at UB.

 Here is a recent example of one of these email exchanges--the full names of UB employees have been removed: